Arrest History Disclosure Process

 3. Completed statements can be either emailed to jayne,firstname.lastname@example.org; faxed to 270-745-5485 or sent by certified mail to The Office of Judicial Affairs.
 This information must be sent within 72 hours of receipt of the notification from The Office of Admissions.

-4. If any of the information on their disclosure form changes after a student has applied (for instance, they are convicted of another criminal offense), they are under a duty to disclose this information to the institution to update their application.
+4. If any of the information on their disclosure form changes after a student has applied (for instance, they are convicted of another criminal offense or their legal situation has changed), they are under a duty to disclose this information to the institution to update their application.

 5. Additionally, each student must provide a statement agreeing to abide by the University’s rules and regulations.
 Each applicant is provided relevant information for rules and regulations found in ‘The Student Handbook’ found http://www.wku.edu/judicialaffairs.